VoronDesign/VoronUsers/printer_mods/watt-this/in-situ-lubrication/README.md

 | MGN09 | 361 hours| 270 hours | 181 hours |
 | MGN12 | 444 hours | 333 hours | 222 hours |

-This is of cause an approximation.
+This is of course an approximation.
 We can approximate that the X and Y axis are moving most of the time, and that the numbers above are less representative for the Z axis.
-And of cause, some movement will be in only one axis.
+And of course, some movement will be in only one axis.
 But even if we assume that an axis is moving only 80% of the time, the regreasing intervals still come up rather quickly.

 ## How this mod regreases the carriage blocks